remyalex/geoapi_test/README.md

     A static route is then defined as output directory in which, every output geoprocess files are saved:
     * Files (http://localhost:5000/files/)

-    If want to dowload a execution result, al you have to do is to access to file path: (http://localhost:5000/files/<outFileName>).
+    If want to dowload a execution result, all you have to do is to access to file path: (http://localhost:5000/files/<outFileName>).

     Parameter <outFileName> obtained after a Geoprocess execution (File_url).